 This is known as a short squeeze.

 What makes a short squeeze so dangerous?
 Think of it this way: When you buy a stock, the worst thing it can do is go to zero.
-Sure, in some of today’s big-name stocks such as Google parent Alphabet (GOOGL) and Amazon (AMZN), which have shares trading around $1,500 and $3,200 per share respectively, it can be a long way to zero.
-But still, the upside is unlimited.
+But the upside is unlimited.
 If a stock has a growth narrative and there are enough believers, today’s share price can go well beyond what looks reasonable by traditional fundamental metrics.

-With TSLA in 2020, there were all the classic signs of a short squeeze.
+With GME in 2021—as with TSLA the previous year—there were all the classic signs of a short squeeze.
 People were covering because they had to.
 And that can cause things to get out of whack—when people make trades they don’t want to, but must.

 When a stock suddenly climbs like a rocket even without good news, ask yourself, “Who would buy shares up here?”
 The answer?
 Someone who’s forced to.
 Someone who doesn’t have enough money to hold on any longer, or whose pain threshold has been violated.

 Again, shorting a stock is a complicated business.
 Because you can’t sell something you don’t own, shorting requires the seller to “borrow” the stock (and pay interest to the stock lender), then sell it.
-Locating the shares can sometimes be difficult for your clearing firm because of high demand or a small number of outstanding shares, or “the float” (see figure 1).
+Locating the shares can sometimes be difficult for your clearing firm because of high demand or a small number of outstanding shares, called “the float” (see figure 2).

 Measuring a short squeeze can involve a metric called the short interest ratio, aka “days to cover.”
 It indicates, in days, how long it would take to cover or buy back all the shorted shares.
 Basically, you divide the number of shares sold short by the average daily trading volume.
 The more days to cover, the more pronounced the effect can be.